 The patella or kneecap is the most frequently fractured bone of the knee, though the bones around it are also open to fracture.
 The elderly and those who suffer from osteoporosis are vulnerable to fracturing the patella.
 Knee fractures also commonly occur in car crashes.

-Injury to the ACL, or anterior cruciate ligament, is often reported in soccer, basketball, skiing, and other sports, where quick changes in direction apply too much pressure to the ACL.
+Injury to the ACL, or anterior cruciate ligament, is often reported in soccer, basketball, skiing, ultimate, and other sports, where quick changes in direction apply too much pressure to the ACL.
 Depending on the severity of the case, an ACL injury can require surgery and a lengthy recovery including work with a physical therapy clinic.

 Dislocation of the knee can happen at any point, though playing sports or high-impact events like a high fall or car crash are the most common causes.
 During dislocation, the bones of the knee joint come out of place.
 This can be extremely painful and can require on-going treatment.